 Ensure that the curriculum offered from San Diego Miramar College is in the best interests of student equity and success.

-Ensure that any curriculum proposal for Program Initiation, Program Modification/Improvement, and/or Program Discontinuance has been vetted through the Program Viability Process prior to any official action at the committee level.
+Ensure that any curriculum proposal for Program Initiation and/or Program Discontinuance has been vetted through the Program Viability Process prior to any official action at the committee level.

-Report to the Academic Senate when substantial changes to District Board Policies (BPs) or Administrative Procedures (APs) regarding curriculum processes are proposed; and anytime there are new (to Miramar College) proposals for academic programs that will lead to a degree or certificate of achievement.
+Report to the Academic Senate when substantial changes to District Board Policies (BPs) or Administrative Procedures (APs) regarding curriculum processes are proposed, and anytime there are new proposals for academic programs at San Diego Miramar College that will lead to a degree or certificate of achievement.